 Monday saw some visiting nearby attractions such as Charlestown Harbour and the Eden project on the way home.
 Some extended the holiday, travelling north.
 Rachael and I visited Falmouth to see Sir Robin Knox-Johnson recreate the entrance on Suhaili to commemorate the 50th anniversary of his round the world voyage.

-Many thanks to Rachael, Martina, Daniel, Mike, Kathy, Davinder, Kevin, Jeff, Brigitta, Baishali, Michaela, Anne, Alpa and Jackie.
+Many thanks to Rachael, Martina, Daniel, Mike, Kathy, Davinder, Kevin, Jeff, Brigitta, Baishali, Michela, Anne, Alpa and Jackie.

 Report by Nick and Rachael